complete-dope/codex/content/posts/Designing_APIs.md

 And to segregate this a possible way is to change server code and check a condition when to call (very doable, possible , best approach )
 Another way , if the webhook calls are dynamic then pass this as a request param

+## Authentication
+Refresh token : this is a token used to get a new access token
+Access token : short lived JWT (15 min) and they are passed to auth server when frontend starts getting 401, and auth server returns a new refresh token and a new access token that is used for next 15 minutes, this is how its in web most time
+HMAC : Hash-based Message Authentication Code, this is like JWT, so generate a hash on both servers and match it ( obvio add this in header as well )